hashicorp/vault-plugin-secrets-gcpkms/README.md

     $ make dev
     ```

-    The plugin binary will be place in the `./bin` directory.
+    The plugin binary will be written to the `./bin` directory.

 1. Run Vault plugins from that directory: